The Marvelous Missing Link: Found

-The Marvelous Missing Link: Found is the fourteenth studio album and the second part of the 3rd Joker Card in the second Deck of the Dark Carnival Saga by Insane Clown Posse.
-It was released on July 31, 2015 on Psychopathic Records, three months after its companion album Lost.
+The Marvelous Missing Link: Found is the fourteenth studio album and the second part of the third Joker Card in the second Deck of the Dark Carnival Saga by Insane Clown Posse.
+It was released on July 31, 2015, on Psychopathic Records, three months after its companion album Lost.
 It is the group's 35th release overall.

 Background

 First word about the album was in early to mid 2013, with Violent J stating "this album is going to be "the album", ya know?"
 In early February 2014, with an interview with Faygoluvers.net, ICP was asked about the next Joker Card, like title, what it looks like, and they said that they definitely have the title, and were putting on the finishing touches on the final print of what it will look like.
 ICP released the name and face of the album on their 20th anniversary Hallowicked show, on October 31, 2014.
 The album was originally scheduled to be released on Psychopathic Records on July 28, 2015, however due to the recent change in which albums are now being released on Fridays, was changed to July 31, 2015.
-In a February 21, 2015 interview with Billboard, ICP stated "that this album will have the comedy, and more upbeat songs on it".
+In a February 21, 2015, interview with Billboard, ICP stated "that this album will have the comedy, and more upbeat songs on it".

 Promotion

 In the November 27, 2014 edition of the Hatchet Herald, it was announced that The Missing Link merchandise will be on sale at ICP's annual "Big Ballas Party" with Kottonmouth Kings on December 20.
 In late December 2014, it was announced that The Missing Link merchandise was now available on Psychopathics official online store "Hatchetgear.com".
-In a February 21, 2015 interview ICP stated that they will go on tour to promote The Marvelous Missing Link: Found some time in September 2015 through October 2015 concluding at their 21st Annual Hallowicked 2015 concert.
+In an interview on February 21, 2015, ICP stated that they will go on tour to promote The Marvelous Missing Link: Found some time in September 2015 through October 2015 concluding at their 21st Annual Hallowicked 2015 concert.

-In the May 22, 2015 Hatchet Herald it was announced that the album would be released on July 31, 2015 to comply with the national release date changing from Tuesdays to Fridays.
+In the May 22, 2015, Hatchet Herald it was announced that the album would be released on July 31, 2015, to comply with the national release date changing from Tuesdays to Fridays.
 The album is still scheduled to be released at the Gathering Of The Juggalos.
-On June 25, 2015 it was announced that the album is being distributed by RED, and there will be a nationwide tour, interviews and more in promoting for The Marvelous Missing Link: Lost and The Marvelous Missing Link: Found, after FOUND is released.
+On June 25, 2015, it was announced that the album is being distributed by RED, and there will be a nationwide tour, interviews and more in promoting for The Marvelous Missing Link: Lost and The Marvelous Missing Link: Found, after FOUND is released.
 They will be stacking up how well this album is against the other half, The Marvelous Missing Link: Lost.
 Songs from the album were played during ICP's set at the 2015 Gathering of the Juggalos, which runs July 22–25 at Legend Valley, in Thornville, Ohio.
-On the July 3, 2015 edition of the Psychopathic Radio show, "The Juggalo Show", Jumpsteady revealed that the 2015 Gathering pendant is The Marvelous Missing Link: Found.
+On the July 3, 2015, edition of the Psychopathic Radio show, "The Juggalo Show", Jumpsteady revealed that the 2015 Gathering pendant is The Marvelous Missing Link: Found.
 Starting July 17, pre-ordering the album digitally will get you the brand new single "Juggalo Party", with the rest of the album downloading the 31st.